pinterest/PINFuture/README.md

 ### Threading model ###

 When you register a callback, there is a required `executor:` parameter.
 An `executor` determines where and when a callback will be executed.
 For example:
-- on a the Main thread GCD queue (`[PINExecutor mainQueue]`)
+- On a the Main thread GCD queue (`[PINExecutor mainQueue]`)
-- somewhere on a background thread (`[PINExecutor background]`)
+- Somewhere on a background thread (`[PINExecutor background]`)
-- immediately when the Future is competed from the thread that completed the future (`[PINExecutor immediate]`).
+- Immediately when the Future is competed from the thread that completed the future (`[PINExecutor immediate]`).
 Don't use this unless your callback is guaranteed to execute super-quickly and with a very high volume.
 Your callback may be executed on Main, and you generally don't want any computation to happen on Main that doesn't need to be done specifically there.

 For `executor:` you'll almost always specify `[PINExecutor mainQueue]` or `[PINExecutor background]` depending on the needs of your callback.
 You should prefer `background` unless something in your callback is needs to be on the Main thread (e.g. touching UIKit in a way that needs to be on Main).